Algebraic quantum field theory: objectives, methods, and results: Thermal states and modular theory

 Modular theory has also contributed to progress in the structural analysis of AQFT.
 It is an important consequence of the Bisognano-Wichmann theorem \cite{BiWi} that a version of the condition of Haag duality (essential duality) is satisfied in the vacuum sector.
 This feature is a vital ingredient in sector analysis.
 Moreover, with the help of modular theory, the Murray-von Neumann type was determined of the weak closures of algebras of observables in various regions.
 These algebras were shown to be of type $\mbox{III}_1$ irrespective of the underlying theory \cite{Fr2}.
-Making use of information about the specific properties of this type, progress was made in the analysis of theories with long range forces, based on observables in lightcones, which generate algebras of this type \cite{BuRo}.
+This feature is a consequence of the sharp boundaries of the regions so that observations in the interior and exterior are strongly entangled.
+It results in algebraic properties which are quite different from those known of the algebra of all bounded operators on a Hilbert space.
+In particular, there exists no meaningful trace on the local algebras.
+This complicates the implementation of basic physical concepts, such as entropy.
+One has either to rely on the existence of algebras, admitting a trace, that contain a given local algebra and which are themselves contained in a slightly larger local algebra.
+This corresponds to sealing off a laboratory from the outside with walls (split property \cite{DoLo}).
+Or one may enlarge the local algebras by proceeding to the crossed product with their modular groups.
+The resulting von Neumann algebras are known to admit a (not necessarily unique) trace, they are of type II.
+It was recently recognized that these enlargements can be interpreted as couplings of the local algebras through the modular groups with the reference systems of observers~\cite{ChLoPeWi,FeJaLoRe}.

 Another area of applications of modular theory is the analysis of the degrees of freedom of field theoretic models.
 The maps introduced in relation \eqref{e.7.1}, based on Hamiltonians, can be replaced by similar maps involving the modular operators.
 It led to the formulation of modular nuclearity conditions which are less restrictive~\cite{BuDaLo}.
 But they still imply the existence of product states and projections in the vacuum sector, cf.\ equation \eqref{e.7.4}.
 These observations allowed the construction of a large family of integrable models within the algebraic framework, which were not accessible by other constructive means \cite{e4}.
 Thus the results of an extensive structural analyses in the general framework of AQFT provided the ground for these novel constructive methods.